alanjrst/alanjrst/README.md

 ## Hi! 👋

-I'm a fullstack developer, passionate about technology.
+I'm a developer, passionate about technology.
 Currently responsible for project management and development of new applications for business management.

 💙 Techs: ASP.NET , ASP.NET Core, Vue, JS , TypeScript, Docker, Linux, Node, Xamarin, Mysql, Mongo.